 - Add to Dataset Adds new members to the dataset.
 All existing members are left unchanged.
-If records for existing members or subscribers are present in the file, then these will be ignored. - Update in Dataset Updates the existing members with the values fond in the file.
+If records for existing members or subscribers are present in the file/ database, then these will be ignored. - Update in Dataset Updates the existing members with the values fond in the file.
 Does not add any new members to the dataset. - Synchronize with Dataset This is a combination of the "add" and "update" functions.
-Adds any new members found in the file and updates values for existing members found in the file. - Full Synchronize with Dataset The data in the file will become the exact data in the dataset.
-Adds any new members found in the file and updates values for existing members found in the file.
-Any existing members not included in the file will be deleted from the dataset and from any lists they are subscribed to. - Remove from dataset Removes members listed in the file from the dataset and from any lists they are subscribed to.
-Only the email addresses of those members to be deleted are required to be in the uploaded file; all other columns in the file are ignored.
+Adds any new members found in the file/database and updates values for existing members found in the file/database. - Full Synchronize with Dataset The data will become the exact data in the dataset.
+Adds any new members and updates values for existing members.
+Any existing members not included in the file/database will be deleted from the dataset and from any lists they are subscribed to. - Remove from dataset Removes members listed in the file/database from the dataset and from any lists they are subscribed to.
+Only the email addresses of those members to be deleted are required to be in the file/database; all other columns are ignored.